What is PRP?

 Effect of High-Volume Injection, Platelet-Rich Plasma, and Sham Treatment in Chronic Midportion Achilles Tendinopathy: A Randomized Double-Blinded Prospective Study.

 [Evidence-based therapy for tendinopathy of the knee joint : Which forms of therapy are scientifically proven?]

 Utilization of Platelet-Rich Plasma for Musculoskeletal Injuries: An Analysis of Current Treatment Trends in the United States.

 How much does PRP Cost?

 PRP injections range from $500-$2000 cash in the USA.
-Some unscrupulous doctors convince people they need multiple injections which flies in the face of physiology, reason and ethics.
+Some people are told they need multiple injections which flies in the face of physiology and reason.

 Our clinic uses a specialist that we have made a deal with to perform injections at our directive for $500 cash.
+We do not do PRP in House–we refer out for this procedure.
+A detailed exam must me performed to determine whether PRP is something that can help your condition or injury.
 PRP at this time is not covered by insurance and even if it was you would probably have to wait a year or two before you could actually get it.
 After our initial exam we can have your PRP appointment set within 2 weeks.

 What if I don’t live in San Diego?